 One thing that makes Tahiti a little bit different from Bora Bora is that you’ll find an abundance of waterfalls here!

 You can actually hike up to most of them.
-My favorite one is Fautaua Falls which is actually the tallest waterfall in Tahiti with an impressive 443ft drop!
+I did the hike up to Fautaua Falls which is actually the tallest waterfall in Tahiti with an impressive 443ft drop!

 This magnificent waterfall lies deep within the Papenoo Valley which is filled with gorgeous scenery, green peaks and lush jungle vines.

-My favorite things to do here are eat at an authentic Tahitian ‘roulotte’ (essentially a street food truck), explore the vibrant Papeete Market, stroll down the waterfront or grab a cocktail at one of Papeete’s many bars.
+My favorite things to do in Papeete were to eat at an authentic Tahitian ‘roulotte’ (essentially a street food truck), explore the vibrant Papeete Market, stroll down the waterfront or grab a cocktail at one of Papeete’s many bars.